 Medikidz: Understanding Epilepsy – a digital comic for children aged between 8-12 years

 Being diagnosed with epilepsy at a young age can be a difficult and confusing time, which is sometimes made worse by a lack of appropriate and easy-to-understand medical information.

 In partnership with global health education company Jumo, we are proud to bring to you a new digital comic book Understanding Epilepsy based on the experiences of a real-life family.
-It tells the story of boy with epilepsy called Jonty who meets numerous superheroes as they take him on an adventure through the human body to learn all about what’s happening to his body.
+It takes on a superhero type theme as you adventure through the human body to learn all about what’s happening to the body with seizures and epilepsy.

 To read the Understanding Epilepsy digital comic – click here